beeware/beeware/docs/tutorial/tutorial-4.rst

 and we've been able to update the code in our application.

 But what about mobile?
-In :doc:`Tutorial 5 <tutorial-5/index>`, we'll convert out application into a mobile application, and deploy it onto a device simulator, and onto a phone.
+In :doc:`Tutorial 5 <tutorial-5/index>`, we'll convert our application into a mobile application, and deploy it onto a device simulator, and onto a phone.